sapphirepp/sapphirepp/doc/pages/examples/steady-state-oblique-shock.md

 i.e. the momentum for which the scattering frequency is below the the gyro frequency, is $10^{4}$.

-A more detailed discussion of this result can be found in @cite Shirin2025 , see Fig. 1 in particular.
+A more detailed discussion of this result can be found in @cite Shirin2025 , see Figures 1 & 2 in particular.

 ### Enhanced scattering zone